m8rex/rumbas/book/src/reference/yaml/anchor.md

 Anchors and aliases can be used to reference a value multiple times.
 This is useful when you want to use the same value multiple times, but don't want to write it multiple times.

-Anchors are written after an ampersand (&) and a space.
+Anchors are written after an ampersand (&).
 They are then followed by a key.
 The key can be any string, but it is recommended to use a unique key.

 ```yaml
 first_time: &anchor_key value